Secret Service faces serious questions about security footprint and rooftop access at Trump event - KESQ

 Republican and Democratic lawmakers are already demanding answers from the agency on the security posture and hearings on the incident.

-“This was a security failure at the highest level, not seen since the attempted assassination of President Reagan,” Democratic Rep. Ruben Gallego, running for Senate in Arizona, wrote in a separate scathing letter to the Secret Service on Sunday.
-“This cannot happen, and I demand accountability.”
+“This cannot happen, and I demand accountability,” Gallego, who is running for an Arizona Senate seat, said.

+Secret Service denies claims that it rejected requests for more security for Trump

-Separately, the Secret Service and local law enforcement in Pennsylvania who assisted in securing the rally venue, as well as sources close to Trump’s campaign, have vehemently denied social media rumors that some security assets were denied.
+Secret Service – along with local law enforcement in Pennsylvania who assisted in securing the rally venue, as well as sources close to Trump’s campaign – is denying rumors circulating on social media, including by a Republican member of Congress, that the agency had denied requests from Trump’s team for more security,

 In a statement, the Secret Service said the detail had been increased recently.